 This red pesto pasta is a 20 minute dish that is bursting with flavor, so easy to make and naturally vegan.
 Serve it with your favorite protein or enjoy as is!
 Perfect for a quick, family favorite dinner!

 I can hardly go two weeks without sharing a new pasta recipe with ya’ll.
 They’re always popular, always delicious and always so easy to make!
 What’s not to love?!

 This red pesto pasta is quick, easy AND flavorful, which is my kind of meal.
 The sauce is done and ready to go by the time the pasta is done cooking, so it’s all ready to go in about 20 minutes!

-While I love serving this recipe with pasta, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.
+While I love serving this recipe with pasta and my turkey meatballs, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.

 Red pesto is similar to regular green pesto in that it is made with a base of a nut (usually pine nuts or walnuts), basil, olive oil, parmesan and garlic.

 Red pesto, on the other hand, also uses roasted red peppers, tomato paste and sometimes roasted red peppers.